Skip to main content

 (Background) environmental data

-Background environmental data involves information from databases or literature that translates your product data to environmental impacts.
+Background environmental data translates your product data to environmental impacts.
 It is referred to as background data because it relates to the broader environmental processes occurring outside the immediate product system, such as CO2 emissions from electricity generation.

 This data translates the physical activities in your product's life cycle into measurable environmental impacts, providing essential context for understanding your product's contribution to global environmental outcomes.